 Bring to a boil, then reduce the heat and simmer for 10 minutes.
 Mix occasionally.

-Transfer the liquid to the blender and whiz until everything is fully combined.
+Transfer the liquid to the blender and and blend until smooth.
 You should have a smooth bright yellow liquid.
 It smells fantastic!

 Transfer the sauce back to the pan and bring to a boil again.

 Simmer for 10 minutes and mix almost constantly to ensure the sauce doesn't stick to the pan.
 When ready, allow it to cool slightly and transfer to a glass bottle.

 Store it in a fridge and consume within two weeks.
 This is how simple it is to make this wonderful habanero sauce.
 Enjoy it with the dishes of your choice.